 Lobster Place Seafood Market (Chelsea Market) – We had the clam chowder, bacon & scallop chowder, slider sampler (lobster, shrimp, crab).
 The only thing that I would come back for is the clam chowder.
 The bacon & scallop chowder tasted mostly of bacon which is not my thing but might be yours.
 The slider sampler…it is hard to mess up fresh lobster, shrimp, crab.
 There were lots of people eating steamed lobsters but I can never bring myself to pay $30+ for a 2lb steamed lobster when live lobsters are $5 a pound at Chinese supermarkets.
 Besides, Tom had it at the Lobster Place before and said it was just okay.
 Again it is hard to mess up fresh lobster.

 Num Pang Sandwich Shop (Chelsea Market) – We tried the coconut tiger shrimp which was okay but nothing special.
 It was basically 4 medium sized boiled shrimps sprinkled with coconut flakes, 2 slices of cucumber, a bunch of pickled carrots which lacked tartness, sprigs of cilantro, lots of chili mayo, on a 6-7 inch baguette.
 Granted the ingredients were fresh, but I don’t understand the hype over this sandwich.
 I prefer Bánh mì’s a lot more.
 At slightly under $12 for a small take-away sandwich, I also found it lacking in value.
-Especially since I would need 2 to fill me up and I don’t consider myself to be a big eater.
+Especially since I would need 2 to fill me up.
 And really only 4 medium sized shrimps per sandwich?
 When I make shrimp sandwiches, I budget at least 10 usually 12 tiger shrimps per sandwich.
 Otherwise I would have to listen to G complain about the filling to bun ratio.

 Amy’s Bread (Chelsea Market) – I have always enjoyed the baguettes at Amy’s.
 Went well with the clam chowder as I don’t care for oyster crackers.

 Los Tacos No.1 (Chelsea Market) – We tried the Carne Asada (grilled steak) taco and Adobada (marinated pork) quesadilla.
-The grilled steak was fresh, delicious, and is on a different wavelength than Chipotle’s (which I like but don’t find authentic).
+I loved their grilled steak taco.
+It was fresh, delicious, and on a different wavelength than Chipotle’s (which I like but don’t find authentic).
 The marinated pork had too many different flavors competing for supremacy.
 My only request for Los Tacos is to add a fried fish taco and a shrimp taco to their menu.

 Blue Bottle (Chelsea) – Tom really wanted to try Siphon coffee so we headed to the second floor where there is a dedicated brewer at the coffee bar.
 It was cool and unique experience but if I wanted my coffee to taste like tea, I would just drink tea.
 The Kenyan blend tasted extremely similar to dandelion tea, same color as well.
 Note: people who order coffee at the coffee bar drink it black, ordering milk or adding sugar seems to be frowned upon here.